 Now now, touching one without permission is rude as well.
 Though...
 I raise and lower my chest in what appears to be a sigh.
 I suppose I should have explained: only you may see, feel, and hear me.
 It remains my duty to guide you to where you belong, despite the predicament you have found yourself in.
 Now, if you...

 I stop for a moment.
 Her hand remains on my dress, tugging slightly as she inspects it.
-Her fingers move up to my hair, then my horns, then my wings.
+Her fingers move to my dangling hair, then my horns, then my wings.
 She is quite curious, isn't she?

 Ah, I have come to a decision.